flegall/florent-legall-dot-com/src/articles/why-i-write-tests/index.md

 As a software engineer, I very often tend to have many ideas at the same time.
 While this is very exciting, sometimes I can be tempted to solve two problems at a time for instance :

-- Implementing that "button" that will allow users to tick
+- Implementing the feature I'm working on.
-- Making sure I
+-

 ## Tests document how the product I'm building should behave